Tapaswini Express

-The Tapaswini Express is daily Express train between Hatia and Puri.
+The 18451 / 18452 Tapaswini Express is daily Express train between Hatia and Puri.
 The train was the first Express train to be introduced with a route via Bhubaneswar, Dhenkanal, Talcher, Sambalpur.
 18451UP departs Hatia at 15:55 and reaches Puri at 07:15 every day.
 The 18452DN departs Puri at 20:00 and reaches Hatia at 11:05 every day.
-This train has two rakes with WAP-4 or WAP-7 Visakhapatnam locomotive.
-This train reverses 2 times: at Sambalpur and Talcher.

 This train is named after famous Odia book Tapaswini written by 19th century Odia poet Swabhabkabi Gangadhar Meher.